christianvoigt/argdown/docs/syntax/README.md

 hide: true
 ===
 <Teleological Proof>:
-    Because the world is
+    Since the world is
-    intelligently designed
+    intelligently designed,
     there has to be an
     intelligent creator.